Free Walking Tour Berlin

 The Wall that Divided a City

-The Berlin Wall, a symbol of the Cold War era, was a physical and ideological barrier that divided the city of Berlin in Germany from 1961 to 1989.
-Constructed by the German Democratic Republic (GDR), commonly known as East Germany, the Wall stood as a formidable obstacle, separating families, friends, and neighbors for nearly three decades.
+The Berlin Wall, Cold War monument, was a barrier that separated the city of Berlin in Germany from 1961 to 1989.
+Begot by the German Democratic Republic, popularly referred to as East Germany, the wall separated families, friends and neighbours for almost thirty years.

 Origins of the Berlin Wall